In2ItChicago/In2ItChicago/readme.md

 __When starting Docker on Windows, it complains about not having an IP address__
 - The VirtualBox VM will likely need to be started manually every time before starting Docker because it takes too long to start up and Docker times out while waiting for it.

+__VS Code is complaining about missing dependencies/modules/etc__
+- VS Code is only looking at your local system, not what's in Docker.
+To get rid of the warnings and enable autocomplete, linting, etc, install all of the python/node dependencies on your local machine.